ufal/npfl138/tasks/reinforce.md

 - `reset() → new_state, info`: starts a new episode, returning the new state and additional environment-specific information
 - `step(action) → new_state, reward, terminated, truncated, info`: performs the
-  chosen action in the environment, returning the new state, obtained reward, boolean flags indicating a terminal state and episode truncation, and additional environment-specific information
+  chosen action in the environment, returning the new state, the obtained reward, boolean flags indicating a terminal state and episode truncation, and additional environment-specific information